 ABOUT THE PROGRAM

 ARC Next Generation Jazz Jam Session is a non profit program of Burnett Music Foundation that brings all experience levels (new students to professional artists and educators) together in an educational setting at a jazz venue to underserved jazz musicians in the more rural communities of the Kansas City metropolitan area.
 BMF has partnered with Frontier Community Credit Union and 424 Lounge to sponsor the program free of charge to participants and audience members alike.
 A welcoming but appropriately focused learning environment, these jazz jam sessions have become a favorite among Kansas City area jazz musicians who are not geographically close to jazz jam sessions conducted downtown.
 The program has been well-attended over the course of each season and safely reached over 100 students during the social distancing pandemic year alone.
 The jam session program also features Kansas City Area Youth Jazz Fellows as next generation artist clinicians and peer mentors for other students.
 ARC recording artists are directly involved with mentoring program participants.
 Dr. Mike Pagan, serves as the resident clinician for each season, and B.J.
 Jansen, is the program curator.

-Week 8 of the 2022 Season of YOUTHJAZZ.US featured rehearsals by all four ensembles working toward musical cohesion and the fellows getting to know each other artistically.
+Week 9 of the 2022 Season of YOUTHJAZZ.US featured rehearsals by all four ensembles working toward musical cohesion and the fellows getting to know each other artistically.
+The biggest aspect of rehearsals to this point has been understanding the improvisational theory of each work and identifying album soloists.
 This video clip is a segment from The Crain Ensemble rehearsal on 22 May showing the first complete run of our special arrangement of “BETTER DAYS AHEAD” by Pat Metheny which will be featured on the 2022 FELLOWS album.